 Some pro bono projects are tied to a specific location.
-For a full list of location-based projects and additional information on the wide range of pro bono and public interest opportunities available to Rutgers Law School students, please visit the Camden or Newark sites or contact Associate Dean Jill Friedman, 856-225-6263 or Director Susan Feathers, 973-353-3079.
+For a full list of location-based projects and additional information on the wide range of pro bono and public interest opportunities available to Rutgers Law School students, please visit the Camden or Newark sites or contact Associate Dean Jill Friedman, 856-225-6263 or Assistant Dean, Susan Feathers, 973-353-3079.

 Marisa and I had an amazing experience at the Mercer County Detention Center.
 We really think we were able to connect with the residents (they thanked us for coming and even clapped for us without having any of their supervisors prompt them).
 Talking about it afterward, we both agreed that it was very different than we had expected but we truly enjoyed doing it.

 …This has been my favorite experience in law school so far.
 Thank you for giving us the opportunity to be a part of this!